d-portero/Projects/README.md

 Some of the projects I have worked on, and the ones I am currently tackling.

 ## Mason Jar  Bioreactor V1
+Created as part of the final project for my Instrumentation class

 ![](assets/README-e31a08d0.jpg)